tonybaloney/vscode-pets/README.md

 Extra pets will not persist between closing and restarting VS Code.

+## Removing pets

+You can remove all pets (except the 1 configured) by running the "Remove all pets" command (`vscode-pets.delete-pets`) from the command pallette.

+You can remove specific pets by running the "Remove pet" command (`vscode-pets.delete-pet`) from the command pallette.

 ## Themes

 Configure `vscode-pets.theme` to `"forest"` and let your pets play in a spooky forest.